Choosing a business structure

 The main drawback is that your business and personal finances are not legally separate.
 This means that, if the business has debts or is sued, any liability can be met from your personal wealth.
 This exposes you to more personal risk than other business structures, so may not be suitable for a high-cost startup.

-Incorporating your business as a limited company requires you to register it at Companies House.
-One big advantage of doing so is that this creates a separate legal entity – your company – with finances that are separate from yours.
+The main advantage of setting up a limited company is that its finances are separate from yours.
 This reduces your personal exposure to financial risk, so if the business fails (or is sued) then you are liable only for the face value of your share in the business.

-The other main advantage of a limited company is the tax regime: companies pay corporation tax at 19 per cent on their profits.
+Another big advantage is the tax regime: companies pay corporation tax at 19 per cent on their profits.
 This can be significantly more tax-efficient than paying income tax on income, especially for higher-rate taxpayers (though as a director you will still have to find a way to take income from the company, such as salary or dividends, which will be taxed accordingly).

 Limited liability partnership

 A limited liability partnership (LLP) is a popular structure for professional services such as accountancy and legal firms.
 In most respects they are similar to ordinary partnerships (see above) but as the name implies they have limited liability (like a limited company).
 An LLP must be registered at Companies House, and at least two partners must be ‘designated members’ who take responsibility for filing the annual accounts.

 As with an ordinary partnership, each partner in an LLP registers as self-employed and submits a separate tax return.
 But if the business fails, each partner is only liable for the face value of his or her share.